GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 The Foundation of the Standard

-The CAIS Common Body of Knowledge.
+The GAISB Common Body of Knowledge.

 The authoritative competency framework for the AI profession.
 Published in full.
 Cite with attribution.